-Hair work craft: hair as a raw material for a practice-based and design-led research
+Hair work craft: hair as creative matter for a practice-based & textile design-led research (2022)

 Antonin Mongin, SACRe funded PhD prepared at Ensadlab, PSL University (on-going).
 Supervision: Jean-François Bassereau, Aurélie Mosse.

 Due to its rot-proof nature and the individual’s experience of its structure, hair has properties of elasticity, resistance, plasticity, hydrophilicity and hygrometry.
 Its attributes of origin and identity, and the values attributed to it, are more or less symbolic (profane and sacred).
 They allow it to be assimilated to a fibre, used in the 19th century for the creation of decorative objects or testimonials.
 Cut hair is therefore a material in its own right in the history of art and materials science.
 All of this informs our research question: « How can we revive « Hairwork », by reinventing it in a perennial way?”While it is essential to specify what research through design practice is (what distinguishes it from a simple practice), with its recurrent mobilisation of activities pertaining to research, it should also be noted that this work evolved in the continuity of the practical results obtained during the « Relic’Hair » diploma project in textile and material design, developed at the École Nationale Supérieure des Arts Décoratifs from 2015.

 This research through practice, although calling upon creative skills linked to an initial training in textile design, is meant to enter into a dialogue with my questioning about cut hair, in its materiality and its representations.
 The aim is to situate it in a new category of creative material intended for art crafts, with specific properties and values: of origin, of historical know-how, symbolic and sentimental, linked to their owners, while reviving the beginnings and the golden age of « Hairwork » in the 19th century.